inno-devops-labs/F24-intro-labs/submission4.md

    Conf git (1:2.34.1-1ubuntu1.11 Ubuntu:22.04/jammy-updates, Ubuntu:22.04/jammy-security [amd64])
    ```

-- ## The following packages were automatically installed and are no longer required:
+- ## The following packages are required and need to be installed:

   libwpe-1.0-1 libwpebackend-fdo-1.0-1 linux-headers-6.2.0-36-generic